Healthcare & HIPAA Fax

-Deliver healthcare information directly from applications such as EMR, PM and LIS
+Deliver healthcare information securely, reliably and directly from applications such as EMR, PM and LIS

 Healthcare and medical organizations understand the importance of procedure.
 Streamlined and straightforward business operations not only ensure services are executed effectively, but also that they’re done securely, too, following the substantial regulations of the healthcare industry.

 With the Health Insurance Portability and Accountability Act (HIPAA) ever-sharpening the ways healthcare and medical practitioners document, communicate and store their patients’ information, something as simple as sending a fax can quickly manifest into a detailed, cumbersome and complicated procedure.

 Luckily, there are alternatives.
 Online fax services that are HIPAA-compliant offer the most robust way for institutions to send, receive and manage their faxes and remain vigilant with their patient’s information — all while saving on costs and improving overall workflows.

 The Health Insurance Portability and Accountability (HIPAA) and Health Information Technology for Economic and Clinical Health (HITECH) acts are both enforced by the U.S. Department of Health and Human Services.
 Each of these acts provides federal protections for personal health information held by Covered Entities and give patients an array of rights on that information.

 They further specify a series of administrative, physical and technical safeguards for covered entities to use to assure the confidentiality, integrity, and availability of electronic protected health information (ePHI).

 More information about HIPAA is available from the U.S. Department of Health and Human Services.